 Allow Ample Drying Time

 Caulk needs time to cure and set properly.
 Read the caulk label for specific drying times, and be patient before getting the area wet.
 Rushing the drying process can result in a less durable seal.
+If you’re working in an RV, consider your travel schedule and plan your caulking projects accordingly so the caulk will have adequate time to cure thoroughly before you start driving your rig.

 Perform Regular Inspections

-For both sticks-and-bricks homes and RVs, regularly inspecting caulked areas is critical.
+For both stick-and-brick homes and RVs, regularly inspecting caulked areas is critical.
 Over time, caulk can deteriorate, crack, or peel, leading to potential leaks or damage.
 Regular maintenance will ensure that your caulked areas remain in top condition.

 We offer more information about the importance of inspecting RV caulking in our post on Dicor RV roof sealant.Regular maintenance and inspections will also help you catch and address any issues before they become major problems.